-Objectives / Topics Covered Combining events, conditionals, variables, comparison operators, and broadcasts Designing and programming a complete interactive project Applying creativity and problem-solving skills to a real-world application Lessons Digital Pet Project (3 Lessons) In this three-part project, students design and create a digital pet that responds to user interactions.
+Objectives / Topics Covered Culminating creative projects Lessons Digital Pet Project (3 lessons) In this three-part project, students design and create a digital pet that responds to user interactions.
 Use variables to track the pet's "needs" (e.g., hunger, happiness).
 Implement conditionals to determine the pet's behavior based on its state.
 Use broadcast messages to trigger actions or animations in the program.